tsegall/fta/README.md

  * String - options are "BLANK", "BLANKORNULL", "NULL"
  * Long - options are "GROUPING", "SIGNED", "SIGNED_TRAILING" ("GROUPING" and "SIGNED" are independent and can both be present).
  * Double - options are "GROUPING", "SIGNED", "SIGNED_TRAILING", "NON_LOCALIZED" ("GROUPING" and "SIGNED" are independent and can both be present).
- * LocalDate, LocalTime, LocalDateTime, ZonedDateTime, OffsetDateTime - The qualifier is the detailed date format string (See Java DateTimeFormatter for format details).
+ * LocalDate, LocalTime, LocalDateTime, ZonedDateTime, OffsetDateTime - The typeModifier is the detailed date format string (See Java DateTimeFormatter for format details).

 ## Semantic Type detection ##